-- It is probably NOT to your advantage to list many professors on your application unless you are sure they are relevant — if you list a professor that is not actually relevant to your stated interests, they may read your application and review it negatively, hurting your chances for admission.
+- It is probably NOT to your advantage to list many Michigan professors as potential advisors on your application unless you are sure they are relevant — if you list a professor that is not actually relevant to your stated interests, they may read your application and review it negatively, hurting your chances for admission.

-- These positions are competitive, but you can succeed by having a strength in one of a wide variety of areas.
+- These positions are competitive, but many successful candidates have exceptional strength in some of a wide variety of areas — not in all areas.
 For example, impressive work experience (or other achievements) can outweigh middling grades earlier in your life.

-- Since the Ph.D. is a research degree, your description of what you want to achieve with the Ph.D. (the statement of purpose) should focus on the research you wish to complete.
+- Since the Ph.D. is a research degree, your description of what you want to achieve with the Ph.D. in your statement of purpose should focus on the research you wish to complete.

 Join As an Undergraduate